MainulDip/iOS-study/SwiftLanguageTour/swift-basic-104-advanced.md

 ```

 ### static func vs class func:
 `static` and `class` both associate a method with a class, rather than an instance of a class.
-The difference is that subclasses can override class methods; they cannot override `static` methods.
+The difference is that subclasses can override class methods, but they cannot override `static` methods.

 ```swift
 class AClass {